shreyas-satish/worldview/README.md

 # WorldView

-WorldView provides an abstraction over OpenLayers with a set of clear & consistent APIs that allows you to perform common usecases with maps.
+WorldView is an easier way to use OpenLayers.
+It comes with a set of easy-to-use APIs and a configurable Drawing Toolbar.

+A few use cases supported out of the box :

+1. Display a basic map.
+You can choose between Google, Bing, OSM & so on, basically whatever OpenLayers supports.
+2. Show features such as markers, lines, polygons, circles on the map, with customizable callbacks and popups.
+3. Add interaction to a map with an editing toolbar which allows you to dynamically add/move markers, lines and polygons.
+You also get to register a callback when a feature (marker, line or polygon) is added.

 See a <a href = 'http://shreyas-satish.github.com/worldview/demo' target="_blank">demo</a>.

-UseCases

-1. Displaying a basic map.
-You can choose between Google, Bing, OSM & so on, basically whatever OpenLayers supports.
-2. Showing markers, polygons, lines on the map, with customizable callbacks.
-3. Adding interaction to a map with a toolbar which allows you to dynamically add/move markers, polygons, lines etc

-worldview.js objects wrap/return OpenLayers objects.
-A corollary would mean, if you aren't able able to perform a case that is not supported natively by worldview.js, worldview.js objects give you access to OpenLayers objects using which you can perform operations that are possible using OpenLayers.
+WorldView wraps OpenLayers objects where a wrapper makes sense, in that you would have access to the underlying OpenLayers object.
+Other times, it returns OpenLayers objects.
+The idea being, if you aren't able to perform a case that is not supported natively by WorldView, WorldView objects give you access to OpenLayers objects (by wrapping or returning them), using which you can perform cases that are possible using OpenLayers.

 ## Installing WorldView

 Download the OpenLayers.js file from vendor/ and the worldview.js from lib/ into your app's javascripts folder.

-One caveat is, you need to include the OpenLayers.js _before_ the worldview.js file.
+Ensure you include the OpenLayers.js _before_ the worldview.js file.

 Eg: